nicoRomeroCuruchet/MinimalistDriver/README.md

 In addition, devices have a pair of associated numbers:
 * **major**: associated with a specific driver (first number after the group).
 * **minor**: identifies a specific device the driver manages (second number after the group).

+This implies that a module needs to undergo certain procedural steps for seamless integration into the system:

+Device initialization, particularly on programming char devices.
+Include <linux/cdev.h> and call the function accordingly.

+        void cdev_init(struct cdev *cdev, struct file_operations *fops);